Better-HPC/keystone-api/docs/api/authentication.md

 # Authentication

 Keystone uses session tokens to manage user authentication and permissions.
-New sessions are generate using the `authentication/login/` endpoint.
+New sessions are generated using the `authentication/login/` endpoint.
 Once successfully authenticated, the endpoint will issue a `200` response and include cookies for the session ID and CSRF token.